cenzoreyes/NerdTest/README.md

  # How to run this project locally

- First and foremost, esure you have the proper technology installed.
+ First and foremost, ensure you have the proper technology installed.
 This includes:

  * Java 1.8